Become a peer educator

 Once you’ve completed the e-learning, carry on your peer education journey by following each of these steps:

 - Find a Peer Education skills and topic training you can get to.
 Dates can be found on your country/region website

-- Record your session on our session log
+- Record your sessions on our session log

-- We’ll update your GO record within a month of your first session with your new role
+- We’ll update your GO record within a month of your training with your new role

 - Congratulations - you are now a peer educator!

 The training not only taught me how to lead a session, but I also learned so much about topics that affect me that I didn't know before.
-I made so many friends… who were also interested in the same things as me, and we still draw on each other for inspiration and help in sessions. - Isi, Leicestershire, peer educator
+I made so many friends who were also interested in the same things as me, and we still draw on each other for inspiration and help in sessions. - Isi, peer educator in Leicestershire

 If you need any help with these steps, or you just can’t find the information you need, email us at [email protected]